pmcharrison/piat/README.md

 ## Citation

+We are currently preparing an introductory publication for the PIAT.
-When using the PIAT in your own research, you can cite this implementation:
+In the meanwhile, when using the PIAT in your own research, you can cite this implementation:

 > Harrison, P. M. C. (2018).
 Pitch Imagery Ability Test (PIAT), psychTestR implementation.
 Zenodo.